Website monitoring for agencies, freelancers and dev teams

 - Slack alert sent within minutes

-Cloudflare served a stylesheet with the wrong MIME type after a cache rule change.
-The browser silently rejected it.
-The site loaded — without styles.
-Your uptime tool saw a 200 and a working server.
-Your client's visitors saw unstyled HTML.
+Cloudflare served a stylesheet with the wrong MIME type after a cache rule change — the browser silently rejected it and visitors saw unstyled HTML for two weeks.

 With Sitewatch